 - There is a learning curve to perfect it.

 - More room for human errors resulting in broken span context.

 - Change the instrumentation may require recompiling the application

 OpenTelemetry currently offers SDKs for the following programming languages:

 Some languages also have agents for auto-instrumentation, which can speed up your instrumentation work.

-Automatic instrumentation requires no code changes.
+Automatic instrumentation requires no code changes and no need for recompilation of the application.
 This method uses an intelligent agent that attaches to the running application and extracts tracing data.

 You can also find auto-instrumentation agents for popular programming languages such as Python, Java, .NET and PHP.
 In addition, common libraries and frameworks for these languages also offer built-in instrumentation.

 Java programmers, for example, can leverage the Java Agent that automatically injects bytecode to capture baseline telemetry without need to change your application’s Java source code.
 Java programmers can also find standalone instrumentation for several popular libraries such Spring, JDBC, RxJava, Log4J and others.